bishnusyangja/single_view/answers.md

 #### Conclusion
 We can use caching, asynchronous task and multiprocessing with a better combination according the situation and the problem.

+####Note
+I have not used any authentication because I think the question is not focused on authentication rather the other task.
+And also the front-end is not so fancy.